In this guide

 - Kelly Criterion

-- A mathematical formula for optimal position sizing: f = (bp - q) / b, where b = net odds, p = probability, q = 1-p.
+- A mathematical framework for determining ideal stake magnitude: f = (bp - q) / b, where b = net odds, p = probability, q = 1-p.

 - Superforecaster